zhscn/nongnu/README.md

 `visual-fill-column-fringes-outside-margins`: if set to `t`, put the fringes outside the margins.
 Widening the margin would normally cause the fringes to be pushed inward, because by default, they appear between the margins and the text.
 This effect may be visually less appealing, therefore, `visual-fill-column-mode` places the fringes outside the margins.
 If you prefer to have the fringes inside the margins, unset this option.

-These four options are buffer-local, so the values you set in your init file are default values.
+These options are buffer-local, so the values you set in your init file are default values.
 They can also be set in mode hooks or directory or file local variables in order to customise particular files or file types.

+The following options apply to all buffers with `visual-fill-column-mode` enabled:

-The fifth option, `visual-fill-column-inhibit-sensible-window-split` can be set to keep `visual-fill-column-mode` from setting `split-window-preferred-function`, as discussed above.
+`visual-fill-column-inhibit-sensible-window-split` can be set to keep `visual-fill-column-mode` from setting `split-window-preferred-function`, as discussed above.

+`visual-fill-column-adjust-for-text-scale` determines whether text scaling is taken into account when computing the width of the margins.

 `visual-fill-column-mode` also binds several mouse events for the left and right margins, so that scrolling or clicking on the margins does what you'd expect (rather than cause an "event not bound" error).
 If you wish to adjust these bindings, you should do so in `visual-fill-column-mode-map`.